Azure/azure-powershell/src/ContainerInstance/docs/New-AzContainerInstanceObject.md

   - `Port <Int32>`: The port number exposed within the container group.
   - `[Protocol <ContainerNetworkProtocol?>]`: The protocol associated with the port.

-READINESSPROBEHTTPGETHTTPHEADERS <IHttpHeader[]>: The HTTP headers for readiness probe.
+READINESSPROBEHTTPGETHTTPHEADER <IHttpHeader[]>: The HTTP headers for readiness probe.
   - `[Name <String>]`: The header name.
   - `[Value <String>]`: The header value.